Dead Foot Leadfoot

 - In Warhammer 40,000, the Orks have a table you roll on when a Trukk is destroyed with results ranging from "keeps going for a ways before toppling over" to "zooms off a ways and explodes".

 - Happens in Grand Theft Auto IV if the driver of a car is killed.
+In Grand Theft Auto V, it also happens when the player takes out the pilot of an aircraft when it's in mid-air.

 - Though subverted in Grand Theft Auto: San Andreas, albeit still a lateral move in terms of realism: killing a driver will cause the car to immediately brake to a screechy stop before ejecting the corpse.